SteakWrangler/Smart-Link-Learning/README.md

 - ESLint configuration for consistent code style
 - Modular component architecture with reusable UI components
 - Comprehensive error handling and user feedback
-- AI-assisted development with Cursor IDE for rapid prototyping and code generation

 ### User Experience
 - Responsive design that works on all devices